-Our mission is 'To Develop Amateur Microwave Communications'.
+Our Mission is 'To Develop Amateur Microwave Communications'.

 The UKuG's efforts are currently focussed on four main areas:-

-The Group aims to provide information, advice and, most of all, support to all radio amateurs working on projects from 1GHz upwards.
+Our Aims - The Group aims to provide information, advice and, most of all, support to all radio amateurs working on projects from 1GHz upwards.
 The committee has established a Technical Support Team to assist others.

-Our callsign G3EEZ (aka GX3EEZ) formerly belonged to Amateur microwave pioneer Alan Wakeman, and was re-issued as club callsign to the UK Microwave group in July 2011.
+Our Callsign G3EEZ (aka GX3EEZ) formerly belonged to Amateur microwave pioneer Alan Wakeman, and was re-issued as club callsign to the UK Microwave group in July 2011.